 The main process buildings (C-335, C-337, C-331, and C-333) are constructed with roof drains designed to divert precipitation runoff to the storm drain system; however, water in the basements of the buildings observed during precipitation events indicates that the systems are not operating as designed.
 Sump pumps located in the basement of the buildings are reported to operate after rain events approximately 10% of the time (September 8, 2016, e-mail correspondence between D. Tripp and A. Anderson).
 In buildings C-337 and C-333, flow from beneath the slab into the building is observed during precipitation events (December 22, 2016, e-mail correspondence between D. Tripp and A. Anderson).
+Copies of e-mail correspondence with A. Anderson are included in Appendix A.

 It is likely that leaks in the roof drain system migrate horizontally through the building gravel subbase before recharging the UCRS.
 The intersection of the building gravel subbase with areas where the HU3 contiguous clay layer is less than 2-ft thick is considered an area of increased anthropogenic recharge.